Most AI cover letters sound generic by paragraph two. Here's how the main tools compare.

 5. Keep It Under 400 Words

-Hiring managers spend 30 seconds on a cover letter.
+Recruiters skim cover letters quickly.
 Get to the point.
 Four paragraphs: hook, qualifications, why this company, call to action.
 That's it.

 Which AI Cover Letter Generator Should You Choose?